borwinius/certificator/README.md

   copy the ``certificator.php`` to e.g. ``/var/www/html/``
   ``chown www-data certificator.php``
   www-data should be writeable to ``/var/www/html/``
-  edit once your DNs in the certificator.php
+  edit once your Subjects in the certificator.php
 ## Using
   go to your webserver https://mylinuxhost/certificator.php
   ![startpage](certificator1.png)